Pediatric Contrast-enhanced Voiding Urosonography

 The technologist applies a clear water-based gel to the body area under examination.
 This helps the transducer make secure contact with the body.
 It also helps eliminate air pockets between the transducer and the skin that can block the sound waves from passing into your body.
 The technologist or radiologist places the transducer on the skin in various locations, sweeping over the area of interest.
 They may also angle the sound beam from a different location to better see an area of concern.

-The bladder and urinary tract are scanned with ultrasound.
+The bladder and kidneys are scanned with ultrasound.
 After the genital area is cleaned, the catheter is inserted through the urethra.
 The catheter may be taped to the skin so that it will not come loose during the procedure.
 The bladder is then filled with a liquid mixture of normal saline and contrast material.
-When the bladder is full, the child will urinate on the table.
+When the bladder is full, the child will urinate while lying on the table.
 The liquid will be collected with a urinal, bed pan or absorbent pad.
 The child may also be allowed to sit on a potty while being scanned from the back.

 The radiologist or technologist will use ultrasound to monitor the bladder during filling and urination.
 They will check to see if any of the liquid contrast material goes backward into one or both ureters and kidneys.
-They will also check the bladder and urethra to see if their shape, lumen and contour are normal.
+They will also check the bladder and urethra to see if their shape, lumen, and contour are normal.

 After the exam, the radiologist or technologist may ask you and your child to wait until they confirm that all the necessary images have been obtained.